-The children grew up in a giant house in the Gore, in Ontario.
+The Gore, in Ontario.
 The inside was extremely comfortable and designed for a large family.
 To the average person, the home encompassed unheard-of luxuries; there was a very fancy indoor washroom!
 The house also had a central furnace, which used hot water that flowed through pipes in the walls.
 Additionally, there were at least nine different fireplaces.

 Although she never lived in Lake Country, Tib was a welcomed visitor at the Rainbow Ranch.
 James Goldie and Robert Dormer purchased half the property, not long after James’ move to the area, around 1908.

 James married Jessie Ross, in February 1913 (he made the proposal in 1912, at the Calgary Stampede).
 James managed the Rainbow Ranch until 1948.
 Japanese settlers were welcomed to work on the orchard, under the supervision of foreman Shigehisa (Sam) Hikichi.
 After sub-dividing, they continued to live on a small portion of the Rainbow Ranch.

 Both James and Jessie passed away in the early 1970s.
 Goldies, even today, are well-known and respected in Okanagan Centre, Lake Country.
 The family name lives on, through younger generations in the area.